 Virginia Tech: Resilience, Remembrance, Reflection

-Over the course of the 2016-17 academic year, I returned to Virginia Tech to do a storytelling residency about Resilience, Remembrance, and Reflection for the ten-year mark of the 2007 shooting that happened there.
+Over the course of the 2016-17 academic year, I returned to Virginia Tech/the New River Valley, where I had lived for ten years as a young adult, to do a storytelling residency about Resilience, Remembrance, and Reflection for the ten-year anniversary of the shootings that happened there in 2007.

 The residency included three one-week engagements in November, March, and April, each week consisting of workshops, guest lectures, community meetings, and public performances.
 To cap off, I directed a storytelling show, Stories of (Be)longing at The Lyric Theatre on April 16, 2017.
 Read more here from my blog about the early phases of this project.